BelaPlatform/bela_newBlog/docs/_posts/2018-03-20-opal-rhythm-computer-dmx-krew.markdown

 to buy very cheaply.
 Straight away I fell in love with the grungy sound it made, and I made some records with it like these:

-{% include youtube.html youtube="mlvLppn8c2Q" %}

-{% include youtube.html youtube="97dgmGAS4Tc" %}

-I didn't use it for this one, but you can see what it looks like in the video:

-{% include youtube.html youtube="fFB_eG_cWyQ" %}
+{% include youtube-2.html left="mlvLppn8c2Q" right="97dgmGAS4Tc" %}

 The sound was amazing and gritty, and the user interface was extremely simple and quick to use, much faster than an MPC.
 I could easily make Aphex weirdness or very authentic Prince-style Linn sounds.
 Unfortunately mine only had 6 of the 14 sound memories working - either the PCB was damaged or the ancient PRAM chips had died.
-After a while I discovered there was one repair guy in France called CEM3374 CHECK who specialised in fixing RSF gear so I sent it off to him.
+After a while I discovered there was one repair guy in France called CEM3374 who specialised in fixing RSF gear so I sent it off to him.
 After a few months he stopped replying to my emails and I never heard from him again.
 He stole my SD140 and I couldn't find another one anywhere.
 There didn't seem any point flying to France to confront him when he had probably long since sold it.
-Instead I tried a lot of experiments with the bit grunger effect on the [MPC1000](http://www.vintagesynth.com/akai/mpc1000.php), and I bought an [Eventide DSP4000](https://www.eventideaudio.com/products/rackmount/dsp-harmonizer/dsp4000-series) and made my own bit crunch and sample rate reduction programs on it, in an effort to recapture the SD140 sound.
+Instead I tried a lot of experiments with the bit grunger effect on the [MPC1000](http://www.vintagesynth.com/akai/mpc1000.php), and I bought an [Eventide DSP4000](https://www.eventideaudio.com/products/rackmount/dsp-harmonizer/dsp4000-series) and made my own bit crunch and sample rate reduction programs on it, in an effort to recapture the SD140 sound which you can hear in the video on the left.
+In the video on the right you can also see what the SD140 looked like.

-{% include youtube.html youtube="V1PTULVK48g" %}
+{% include youtube-2.html left="V1PTULVK48g" right="fFB_eG_cWyQ" %}

 Although I discovered some cool sounds, it wasn't much like the SD140 and besides, it's a real vibe killer to have to run each sound through